OriolFilter/Elphelt/docs/Mu/Millia/README.md

 ## 2D Pickups

-I have no idea when I did type this now why, need to recheck it.
+I have no idea when I did type this nor why, need to recheck it.

 > 2H>2D>j.PSPS>**SPS**HD \
 > Annoying to get proper knockdown